-- 6. This message was echoed in recent meetings with Audit Wales, which has reported in October 2020 on the financial sustainability of Welsh local authorities as a result of the Covid-19 pandemic.
-While Gwynedd Council's usable reserves are in the upper quartile of the range of Welsh local authorities (in terms of the size of their usable reserves), Audit Wales' opinion is that: - "(9) some councils were much better placed than others to weather a financial challenge such as the pandemic.
+6. This message was echoed further by Audit Wales, which reported in October 2020 on the financial sustainability of Welsh local authorities as a result of the Covid-19 pandemic.
+While Cyngor Gwynedd's usable reserves are in the upper quartile of the range of Welsh local authorities (in terms of the size of their usable reserves), Audit Wales' opinion is that:

+"(9) some councils were much better placed than others to weather a financial challenge such as the pandemic.
 This is most clearly illustrated by the varying levels of usable revenue reserves held by councils" and (18) that "the level of usable reserves available to a council is one of the key indicators of financial resilience and sustainability".